ryjen/ryjen.github.io/content/post/fortunes-microservice.md

 ![fortunes architecture](/image/blog/architecture.png)

-##### OK, What if a Torpedo Hits?
+#### OK, What if a Torpedo Hits?

 Yah, I don't think the world will be falling over itself to use the fortunes service, but if they do, I will start charging to spin up more droplets and load balancer.

 As I'm using docker, switching to AWS Fargate is possible too.

-##### For the Code or Gopher Geeks
+#### For the Code or Gopher Geeks

-As most gophers already know, the beauty of go for HTTP is you really don't need anything.
+As most gophers already know, the beauty of go is its simplicity and its awesome packages.

+For HTTP is you really don't need anything.
 The standard library is so simple yet so effective.
 Your endpoints become functions, your functions become routed to paths, and you serve.

 Not only that, the html/template standard package allows for templating HTML inside your endpoint functions.